 If you like markets and souvenirs, you can enjoy this great place on your way to the train station.
 Opening hours are following – 10:30 to 17:00, every day except Monday.

-Other places in Yangon
+Other places to visit in Yangon

 Another favorite tourist destination in Yangon is Sule Pagoda.
-You can visit it on the way to ferry, which takes you across the river to the village of Dala.
+You can visit it on the way to ferry, which takes you across the river to the village of Dala Township.
 If you hire a local guide in Dala, they will take you for a tour around the village.
 Riding on handmade rebuild bike with a sidecar is an experience, plus they will tell you something about the village life as well.
 They asked 3500 MMK per person for 1,5 h ride.
 (Price is always negotiable, so it is up to you 🙂

 Where to stay in Yangon